 I love to put tiles behind bookshelves or floating shelves as an unexpected way to add art, texture, or colour.
 Niches and nooks and crannies are also good spots to sneak in some tile — these little spots create a ‘picture frame’ for the tile.

 Get creative in the kitchen

 I don’t think people use enough tile in kitchens.
-Backsplashes are the obvious place to have fun with tile, but there are often other nooks and crannies that you can add interest to — I love tiling around windows and chimneys.
+Backsplashes are the obvious place to use tile in your home, but there are often other nooks and crannies that you can add interest to — I love tiling around windows and chimneys.
 Tiling can also create texture behind open shelving.

 Take advantage of geometric designs